dannyduartemgs/Anderson/README.md

 # Anderson
 Aaaaaaaaaaaaamen.
-Anderson from Hellsing as Ravager
+Alexander Anderson from Hellsing as Ravager

 It seems that the game is less broken, so I'm back at skin making.